vishalcoelho/vishalcoelho.github.io/_posts/2025-10-12-kicad-stm32-usb-pcb-design-jlcpcb-assy-part-2.markdown

     ![Library Properties][img_kicad_library_properties]
     and
     1.  add a new Fields, `Symbol` with the part name and check the `Show` box
+    1. Set Value to the part designation, MP2359BJ-LF-Z (not shown in image)
     1. Set the footprint to TSOT-23-6
 1. Using the `Draw Pins` (P) tool add the 6 pins to the part
 1. Draw a bounding box (Rectangle) around the part